bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

 Method :meth:`inference <justdeepit.models.IS.inference>`
 is used to perform instance segmentation against the test images using the trained model.
-This method requires at least one argument to specify a single image, list of images, or folder containing multiple images.
+This method requires at least one argument to specify a single image, list of images, or a folder containing multiple images.
 The segmentation results are returned as class object :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>`, which is a list of class objects :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`.